maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 The Crowdsec utility will provide the community blocklist which contains highly reported and validated IPs banned from the Crowdsec network.

 When used with Crowdsec it will leverage the local API which will analyze Traefik logs and take decisions on the requests made by users/bots.
 Malicious actors will be banned based on patterns used against your website.

+Appsec feature is supported from plugin version 1.2.0 and Crowdsec 1.6.0.

+The AppSec Component offers:

+- Low-effort virtual patching capabilities.
+- Support for your legacy ModSecurity rules.
+- Combining classic WAF benefits with advanced CrowdSec features for otherwise difficult advanced behavior detection.
+More information on appsec in the [Crowdsec Documentation](https://doc.crowdsec.net/docs/next/appsec/intro/).

 There are 4 operating modes (CrowdsecMode) for this plugin: